 Sitting up there, defeated and alone, I decided to do what I always do to forget and start anew.
 I slept.
 I do not know what sorcery had been involved but my sleep had managed to transfer me to this strange realm where the buildings stretched towards the sky and the humans rushed throughout the streets like their lives depended on it.

-But before getting into all that, let me introduce myself first.
+Before getting into all that, let me introduce myself first.
 I have gathered a great many names over the course of my life.
-My first human companion called me “Rocky”.
-His father, however, decided on “kukur” instead.
-I later found out that the last name was fairly popular among the humankind as they reserved it for our kind and used it on themselves as well.
-For the case of this recollection of events, let us use the name “Pupper”.
+My first human companion called me "Rocky".
+His father, however, decided on "kukur" instead.
+I later found out that the latter was fairly popular among the humankind as they reserved it for our kind and used it on themselves as well.
+For the case of this recollection of events, let us use the name "Pupper".

 So, let us get back to the story of me and the city.
 Dhaka, as I later came to know, was the strange place I found myself in.
 Now you haven't walked a mile in my paws, so you have no clue how my life in this city was like.
 Let me tell you right off the bat that I find this city to be very interesting.
 At times, it's unthinkable to love it.
 At times, it's unthinkable to hate it.
 It'll make sense as I tell you more about it.
 The first thing you are bound to notice is the sheer amount of humans in this city.
 And each one is somehow different.

 But the city has surprises for you.
-For every broken street there is a sight that'll take your breath away.
+For every broken pavement there is a sight that'll take your breath away.
 And for every rude human, there is a human who'll love you for who you are.
 I was lucky enough to walk up to one.
 She saw me whimpering and came to me with some biscuits.
 She patted my wet fur as I gobbled up the biscuits like my life depended on it.
 My hunger, both for food and love, was satiated by this kind stranger.
-I immediately swore a vow to protect this human from any danger for as long as I lived.
-Unfortunately, my vow was at stake when she waved me goodbye and got on this three-wheeled vehicle pulled by a man.
+I immediately vowed to protect this human from any danger for as long as I lived.
+Unfortunately, my vow was at stake when she waved me goodbye and got on a three-wheeled vehicle pulled by a man.

 I learned all about this strange city afterward while roaming with my companions.
 We barked at each other, we fought, but we survived.
 We barked together to protect our territory and fend off the rival groups.
 It really was the best of times, and the worst of times.